microsoft/dynamic-prober/README.md

 #### Study Design and Groups

+This tool was developed for a research study, detailed at [https://arxiv.org/abs/2309.10187v1](https://arxiv.org/abs/2309.10187v1).
 For our study, we used 3 study groups: 'baseline', 'dynamic probing', and 'active listener.'
-Please note that the `active listener` is referred to as the `member checker` in our publication.
+Please note that the `active listener` is referred to as the `member checker` in the publication.

-The study group decision and participant ID from Qualtrics gets passed to the webapp in the following way: http://localhost:5000/user_landing?sg=bs&req=test
+The study group decision and participant ID from Qualtrics is passed to the webapp in the following way: http://localhost:5000/user_landing?sg=bs&req=test

 - `sg` is the study group, where we choose from either 'bs', 'dp', and 'al', respectively
 - `req` is the participant ID variable, such as a numeric string `52345`

 If no parameters are set, `sg` defaults to `al` and `req` to `test`.

-The participant ID is currently generated in Qualtrics and passed to the application when a used lands in the chatbot.
+The participant ID was generated in Qualtrics and passed to the application when a used lands in the chatbot.
 Once the user finishes the study, they receive a code based on the `USER_ID` they were assigned when a new entry for them was created in the DB.
-We add 10000 to this number to keep it in a range of 10000 to 20000 (to do a light validation on Qualtrics).
+We add 10000 to this number to keep it in a range of 10000 to 20000.
 Having a `USER_ID` and a `PARTICIPANT_ID` allows us to match participants' response on Qualtrics with responses on the chatbot.

+## Further Directions

+From this point, the main changes you may want to do are: 1) changing the flow of the conversation, 2) changing the questions, and 3) changing the agents.

 #### Conversation Flow and Questions